Benchmarking Usability and Performance of Multicore Languages: Related work

 \section{Related work}

 A number of related works present studies comparing approaches to parallel programming, albeit for languages different from the ones used in our experiment.

-\citet{Szafron94experimentallyassessing} assess the usability of two parallel programming systems (a message passing library and a high-level parallel programming system) using a population of 15 students, and a single problem (transitive closure).
+Szafron and Schaeffer~\cite{Szafron94experimentallyassessing} assess the usability of two parallel programming systems (a message passing library and a high-level parallel programming system) using a population of 15 students, and a single problem (transitive closure).
 Six metrics were evaluated: number of work hours, lines of code, number of sessions, number of compilations, number of runs, and execution time.
 They conclude that the high-level system is more usable overall, although the library is superior in some of the metrics; this highlights the difficulty in reconciling the results of different metrics.
 In contrast to this approach, we report no overall rank; instead we provide ranks within a metric, as the suitability of a language may depend on external factors that give different weight to each of the metrics.

-\citet{Hochstein:2005:PPP:1105760.1105800} provide a case study of the parallel programmer productivity of novice parallel programmers.
+Hochstein et al.~\cite{Hochstein:2005:PPP:1105760.1105800} provide a case study of the parallel programmer productivity of novice parallel programmers.
 The authors consider two problems (game of life and grid of resistors) and two programming models (MPI and OpenMP).
-They investigate speedup, code expansion factor, time to completion, and cost per line of code, concluding that MPI requires more effort than OpenMP overall in terms of time and lines of code. \citet{Hochstein:2008:PSC:1412750.1412840} compare programming effort for two parallel programming models (message-passing and PRAM-like), using one problem (sparse-matrix dense-vector multiplication), with two groups of students.
-The used metrics are: development time and program correctness.
-The results show a 46\% lower PRAM-like development time compared to message-passing, and no statistically significant difference in correctness rates.

-\citet{rossbach-et-al:2010:transactional} conducted a study with 237 undergraduate students implementing the same program with locks, monitors, and transactions.
-While the students felt on average that programming with locks was easier than programming with transactions, the transactional memory implementations had the fewest errors. \citet{Ebcioglu06experiment} measure the productivity of three parallel programming languages (MPI, UPC, and X10), using 27 students, and a single problem (Smith-Waterman local sequence matching).
+They investigate speedup, code expansion factor, time to completion, and cost per line of code, concluding that MPI requires more effort than OpenMP overall in terms of time and lines of code.
+Rossbach et al.~\cite{rossbach-et-al:2010:transactional} conducted a study with 237 undergraduate students implementing the same program with locks, monitors, and transactions.
+While the students felt on average that programming with locks was easier than programming with transactions, the transactional memory implementations had the fewest errors.
+Ebcioglu et al.~\cite{Ebcioglu06experiment} measure the productivity of three parallel programming languages (MPI, UPC, and X10), using 27 students, and a single problem (Smith-Waterman local sequence matching).
 For each of the languages, about a third of the students could not achieve any speedup.
 The methodology used in our experiment, namely using an experienced programmer and expert feedback, was able to avoid low-quality solutions.